valkey-io/valkey-glide/java/DEVELOPER.md

     git clone https://github.com/valkey-io/valkey-glide.git
     cd valkey-glide/java
     ```
-2. Initialize git submodule:
-    ```bash
-    git submodule update --init --recursive
-    ```
-3. Build the Java wrapper (Choose a build option from the following and run it from the `java` folder):
+2. Build the Java wrapper (Choose a build option from the following and run it from the `java` folder):

     1. Enter the java directory: